xyliatgithub/IntroInfoSec-2025/lab3/README.md

 - You only need one VM to do this lab, but you may still want to follow Appendix A to set up multiple VMs which will likely be used in future labs.
 For this lab, network configuration (explained in Appendix B) is also not needed, but will likely be needed for a future lab.
 - User manual (contains the usernames and passowrds for the VM): http://www.cis.syr.edu/~wedu/seed/Documentation/Ubuntu16_04_VM/Ubuntu16_04_VM_Manual.pdf

-## Public-Key Infrastructure (PKI) Lab (50 points)
+## RSA Public-Key Encryption and Signature Lab (50 points)

-Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Crypto_PKI.pdf) and complete all the tasks listed on it.
+Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Crypto_RSA.pdf) and complete all the tasks listed on it.
 We recommend you read the entire document before you start.
-You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your attacks are successful.
+You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your code can work.
-- It is worth noticing that starting from task3, the lab manual often confuse SEEDPKILab2020.com with SEEDPKILab2018.com.
-Please use SEEDPKILab2020.com for all entries you encountered.
+- Task 1 - 5 are coding tasks.
+You need to modify the example code given (section 2.2 in lab manual) to finish these tasks.
+- For task 1 - 5, create a .c file for each of them.
+Then, compile the .c file you created using "gcc file_name.c -lcrypto" in the terminal.
+After compiling, there will be an appearing file in the same directory called "a.out" if you did not specify the file name.
+Run the code using "./a.out".
+- The steps for completing these task is basically the same.
+Initialize BIGNUM variables you need, calculate the result using BN operation functions (e.g. a*b can be done using
+	"BN_mul(res, a, b, ctx)").

 ## Submission Details